Skip to main content.

 Apply Now!

-is a multidisciplinary program incorporating such diverse disciplines as literature, written arts, political studies, anthropology, history, economics, art history, and architecture.
-It provides an academic setting for the study of two regions inextricably bound together by historical, cultural, linguistic, economic, and political ties.
+is a multidisciplinary program incorporating such diverse disciplines as literature, written arts, politics, human rights, anthropology, history, economics, art history, and architecture.
+It provides an academic setting for the study of two regions inextricably bound by historical, cultural, linguistic, economic, and political ties.

 About the Program